I find myself testifying again and again to young people lately about what we all need most for ministry.

 Folks with too much debt have no time to do ministry.

 He's also not telling me that only men should be getting prepared.
+Women too- not to have authority over men or to pastor, but to use their God given gifts and talents.
 I see this first hand in all areas of ministry.
 I do healing and deliverance, or better said Jesus does does it through me, and I know it is a great blessing to form a team on which women serve.

 Just like a medical surgeon has a full team, so church ministry teams, especially when serving women.